Easy Greek Stuffed Shells are a flavorful twist on a classic pasta bake. This hearty dinner is perfect for weeknights or family gatherings.

 Nutrition

-Variations on Greek Stuffed Shells
+What to Pair With Greek Stuffed Shells

 - White Sauce: These shells would be delicious with a white sauce, like Alfredo sauce or bechamel sauce.
-Try this easy Alfredo Sauce made with cream cheese for an extra rich and creamy sauce.
+Try this easy Alfredo Sauce made with cream cheese for an extra-rich and creamy sauce.

 - Seasonings: For more flavor, add a dash of white pepper, red pepper flakes, dill, or marjoram to the seasonings.
 Serve with a squeeze of lemon for a fresh, bright finish.